awillats/clinc/section_content/methods0_1_simulations.md

 </details>

-[^contemp_sample]: the effective \Delta_{sample} would be broadened in the presence of jitter in connection delay, measurement noise, or temporal smoothing applied post-hoc, leading
+[^contemp_sample]: the effective $\Delta_{sample}$ would be broadened in the presence of jitter in connection delay, measurement noise, or temporal smoothing applied post-hoc, leading

 > - in the linear gaussian case we focus on "contemporaneous" domain, for simplicity, then extend to the connections-with-delay case